 GRAMNet uses Ketso in a variety of ways, from working with Masters students and groups working in the community to develop ideas for collaborative masters, to engaging with refugees and asylum seekers in research and workshops to find out everyone's views.

-ESRC-funded research into the social and cultural costs and benefits of migration to Scotland used Ketso as a method.
+ESRC-funded research into the social and cultural costs and benefits of migration to Scotland used Ketso as a data gathering tool.
 The GRAMNet team worked with Black, Ethnic and Minority Infrastructure Scotland (BEMIS) to create guidance on ethical research with black and ethnic minority communities.

 What is striking for GRAMNet researchers is the fact that unlike many research data gathering tools (e.g. recorded interviews or surveys using a clipboard), Ketso does not looks anything like the tools used in interviews with the authorities.
 Such tools can often raise unpleasant associations for people who have been through traumatic deportation interviews.